How downtime can actually help you—and your business—grow.

 If you’re concerned about your working capital, you’re probably spending a lot of time worrying about how you’re going to keep your small business afloat.

-But instead of worrying (which isn’t going to accomplish anything other than seriously stressing you out), take that time and funnel it into something constructive: Researching the different relief options available to you.
+But instead of worrying (which isn’t going to accomplish anything other than seriously stressing you out), take that time and funnel it into something constructive: researching the different relief options available to you.

 There are a number of SBA disaster loans available to companies struggling as a result of COVID-19.
-Certain funds have been exhausted and/or are no longer accepting applications, to date.
+Certain funds have been exhausted and/or are no longer accepting applications.
 Others—like the Paycheck Protection Program, which is designed to aid companies in keeping their employees on payroll—are still providing funding.
 Other lending initiatives, like the Main Street Lending Program, have yet to launch, so additional relief is on the way.

 Bottom line?
 If you’re struggling to pay your bills or your employees, use this downtime to explore, research and potentially apply for a disaster loan to cover your expenses.
 These lending initiatives are in place specifically to help businesses dealing with lost productivity and lost revenue to weather the COVID-19 storm.
 So if you need the help, now is the time to take advantage of these programs and get that help.